-Executive dysfunction after brain injury can impacts everything from how you make plans to how you socialize with others.
-It’s enormous effect on quality of life makes it essential to get proper diagnosis, treatment, and management.
+Executive dysfunction after brain injury can impact everything from how you make plans to how you socialize with others.
+This enormous effect on quality of life makes it essential to get proper diagnosis, treatment, and management as soon as possible.

 What Is Executive Dysfunction After Brain Injury?

-Executive functions refer to a set of higher cognitive skills that help individuals interact purposefully with the world around them.
-They are what allow you to learn new things and manage daily life.
+Executive dysfunction refers to a range of cognitive, emotional, and behavioral difficulties that typically occur after damage to the frontal lobe.
+As the name suggests, it impairs a set of higher cognitive skills called executive functions that help individuals interact purposefully with the world around them.
+These skills are what allow you to learn new things and manage daily life, for example.

 - Planning and organizing

 - Initiating proper behavior and inhibiting improper actions

 Most of us never think of these actions as “skills” since they come naturally to us.
 But in reality, they require complex cognitive activity.

 Executive dysfunction can affect every aspect of a person’s life, from their organization skills to their interpersonal relationships.